awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-image-builder.md

 ## I accidentally quit a background service on the image builder and got disconnected\.
 I am now unable to connect to that image builder\.<a name="troubleshooting-06"></a>

 Try stopping the image builder, restarting it and connecting to it again\.
 If the problem persists, you must launch \(create\) a new image builder\.
 Do not stop any background services running on the image builder instance\.
-Doing so may interrupt your image builder session or interfere with the image creation\.
+Doing so might interrupt your image builder session or interfere with the image creation\.

 ## The application fails to launch in test mode\.<a name="troubleshooting-07"></a>

 Check if your application requires elevated user privileges or any special permissions that are usually available only to an administrator\.
-The **Image Builder Test** mode has the same limited permissions on the image builder instance as your end users have on an AppStream 2\.0 test fleet\.
-If your applications require elevated permissions, they do not launch in the **Image Builder Test** mode\.
+The Image Builder Test mode has the same limited permissions on the image builder instance as your end users have on an AppStream 2\.0 test fleet\.
+If your applications require elevated permissions, they do not launch in the Image Builder Test mode\.

 ## The application could not connect to a network resource in my VPC\.<a name="troubleshooting-08"></a>

 Check if the image builder was launched in the correct VPC subnet\.
-You may also need to verify that the route tables in your VPC are configured to allow a connection\.
+You might also need to verify that the route tables in your VPC are configured to allow a connection\.

 ## I customized my image builder desktop, but my changes are not available when connecting to a session after launching a fleet from the image I created\.<a name="troubleshooting-09"></a>